7rajnishsharma/HireDream/README.md

 # Digital Recruitment Solution App

-This is a web-based application aimed at providing a seamless hiring experience for multiple multinational corporations (MNCs).
-The website offers various features and functionalities to streamline the recruitment process for hiring managers and HR professionals.
+The HireDream is dedicated to the frontend of a web-based application, exclusively designed to enhance the hiring experience for multinational corporations.
+Packed with innovative features and functionalities, it empowers hiring managers and HR professionals to streamline the recruitment process effectively.

 ## Table of Contents